Not much Dexterity

 Uses

-This includes boat and auto body repair, the creation of new objects, and the molding of other FRP objects such as lampshades, greenhouse walls, door frames, and Eames bucket chairs that are both strong and light.
-FRP is six times stronger than steel and can be used to construct fiberglass swimming pools and buildings.
+This includes boat and auto body repair, the creation of new objects, and the moulding of other FRP objects such as lampshades, greenhouse walls, door frames, and Eames bucket chairs that are both strong and light.
+FRP is six times stronger than steel and can be used to construct fibreglass swimming pools and buildings.

 Repairs

-To repair fiberglass objects, pre-wet the damaged area with resin, add the fiber, and then wet again with resin.
+To repair fibreglass objects, pre-wet the damaged area with resin, add the fibre, and then wet again with resin.
 It is preferable to perform the repair on the inside of the object.

 Enhancing an Existing Object

-Allowing a fiber cloth to sit on the surface to conform to the object and straighten out wrinkles is best to layer it.
-Then, for every ten square feet of fiber, add a cup of resin; the amount of resin can vary depending on the fiber cloth’s absorption rate.
+Allowing a fibre cloth to sit on the surface to conform to the object and straighten out wrinkles is best to layer it.
+Then, for every ten square feet of fibre, add a cup of resin; the amount of resin can vary depending on the fibre cloth’s absorption rate.

 Work Inside Out